That dollar total results from a 2.3% increase compared to $40.7 billion five years earlier during 2021.

-Based on the average exchange rate for 2024, Lithuania’s currency is the euro which flatlined via a 0.02% gain against the US dollar from 2023 to 2024.
-The modestly stronger European Union currency made Lithuania’s exports paid for in weaker US dollars slightly less expensive for international buyers.
+Based on the average exchange rate for 2025, Lithuania uses the euro which strengthened via a 4.4% gain against the US dollar from 2024 to 2025.
+The stronger European Union currency made Lithuanian exports paid for in weaker US dollars more expensive for international buyers starting with American currency.

 Best Trading Partners Buying Lithuanian Exports